rgallagher27/node-restify-oauth2-mongodb/README.md

 - Install dependancies: `npm install`
 - Start redis: `redis-server`
 - Start MongoDB: `mongod`
-- Insert a Client Key into the mongoDB wit the format:
+- Insert a Client Key into the mongoDB with the format:

 ```JSON
 {